 Museum Island, Berlin, is one of the most significant cultural sites in the world, attracting millions of visitors each year.
 A Unesco World Heritage Site, the James-Simon-Galerie serves as the new entrance building to Museum Island, providing both a new public space for the city and access to the other museums that are situated there, including the Pergamon Museum, the Altes Museum, and the refurbished, Chipperfield designed Neues Museum.
 The building is named after James Simon, one of the city’s most important art patrons in the early 20th century.

 The building has been twenty years in the making and is the latest development in Museum Island’s master plan by the practice.
 The challenging design brief required a new building that would respond sensitively to its historical context while offering a contemporary museum experience within a narrow strip of land on the island.
-The architects have created a design that blends the Neoclassical with the modern.
+The architects created a design that blended Neoclassical with modern design.
 The commanding temple-like entranceway, colonnaded walkway that wraps around the building and projects out to the city, and lofty interior lobby space is monumental in scale and stature.
 The main visitor facilities lie within the subterranean spaces of the building, including an exquisitely crafted 300-seat auditorium and temporary exhibition gallery.
 This lower floor of the Galerie leads to an underground walkway through which visitors can access the surrounding museums.

 We are honoured and grateful that the James-Simon-Galerie has been shortlisted by the jury for the RIBA International Prize.
 Our work on the museum island began more than twenty years ago with the reconstruction of the Neues Museum and the development of the museum island masterplan.